MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( ../includes/cc-beta-prerelease-disclaimer.md)]

-This list defines selected terms that appear frequently in Dynamics 365 Product Insights and in its supporting documentation.
+This list defines selected terms that appear in Dynamics 365 Customer Insights engagement insights capability and in its supporting documentation.

 ## Events

-Data sent to Product Insights from an outside source, such as a website, mobile app, or IoT device.
+Data sent to the engagement insights capability from an outside source, such as a website, mobile app, or IoT device.
 Events provide a continuous flow of data to get real-time insights into how customers use and experience your product.
-An event is a single occurrence of data sent to Product Insights.
+An event is a single occurrence of data sent to engagement insights capability.
 If you think of an **event** as a flowing stream of data, an event is that stream at a specific moment.

 ## Member

-A member of a project is a user in Product Insights who can access a project.
+A member of a project is a user in engagement insights capability who can access a project.
 Members can have roles.
-Currently, “Owner” is the only role available in Product Insights.
+Currently, “Owner” is the only role available in engagement insights capability.
 It allows the user to manage the project and its data, and to view reports.

 ## Metric

 A quantifiable measurement of data, used to track or assess a process.
-Examples of relevant metrics in Product Insights include page views and average time spent on site.
+Page views and average time spent on site are examples of relevant metrics in engagement insights capability.

 ## Project

-A grouping of data and reports in Product Insights.
+A grouping of data and reports in engagement insights capability.
 New projects include preconfigured reports and insights based on the type of product you want to analyze.

 ## Refined event